Inspiration

 Yanagidani Kannon (Yokokuji Temple) is located in Nagaokakyo City, not far from Kyoto City and close to the famous Otokuni Bamboo Grove, where the main attraction is the eleven-faced, thousand-armed s …

-Another temple famous for its hydrangeas is Gansen-ji in Kizugawa City, to the south of Kyoto Prefecture.
-Here there are around 5,000 flowers of 30 distinct varieties, creating a stunning scene with the temple’s vermillion three-storied pagoda in the background surrounded by greenery.
+Another temple famous for its hydrangeas is Gansenji Temple in Kizugawa City, in the south part of Kyoto Prefecture, next to Nara.
+Here you can view around 5,000 hydrangea plants of 30 varieties, creating a stunning scene against a backdrop of the vermillion Three-storied Pagoda surrounded by the greenery.

 Access:

-Gansen-ji Temple is an ancient Buddhist temple located in Kamo-cho, part of Kizugawa City in the southernmost part of Kyoto Prefecture.
-Thought to have been built in 729, the name “Gansen-ji” translat …
+Gansenji Temple is an ancient Buddhist temple in Kamo-cho, Kizugawa City, the southernmost part of Kyoto Prefecture.
+It’s located in the tea-producing region of Kyoto.
+The temple was founded in 729.
+T …

 Hydrangeas in front of a temple